 This introductory practical vignette has largely been replaced by the workbook “Reproducible Road Safety Research with R”, which can be found at https://itsleeds.github.io/rrsrr/ and as a PDF at racfoundation.org (Lovelace 2020).
-That workbook is more comprehensive than the content in this tutorial so I recommend checking that out as a first port of call to learn how to work with road crash data in R, with reference to the bigger picture of learning R skills as well as the
+That workbook is more comprehensive than the content in this tutorial and is the recommended place to learn about using R for reproducible road safety research.

 This document provides information, code and exercises to test and improve your R skills with an emphasis on road safety research.
 It was initially developed to support a 2 day course.
 The course is based on open road crash records from the stats19 package (Lovelace et al. 2019).
 However, the content should be of use for anyone working with road crash data that has (at a minimum):

 - A timestamp

 - A location (or address that can be geocoded)

 - Attribute data, such as severity of crash, mode of vehicles involved etc.